REST API

 When points are deleted, it is still possible to view them for 2 months after the time of deletion.
 This is useful for tools relating to weeding and historical records.

-endpoint supports a special ?filter=
+The points endpoint supports a special ?filter=

 query parameter.
 There are three options for this parameter: